IV-tuning: Parameter-Efficient Transfer Learning for Infrared-Visible Tasks: Introduction

-From a modern viewpoint, the scaling law \cite{kaplan2020scaling} suggests that on a smaller dataset, performance stops improving as model parameters increase, leading to overfitting.
-To investigate this, we analyze the behavior of feature space via Principal Component Analysis (PCA) under full fine-tuning (FFT) and freezing paradigms.
-As shown in Fig. \ref{fig:pca}: as the network depth increases, the FFT model initially captures diverse signals but quickly collapses into a highly constrained and low-rank\footnote{The ``rank" here means the number of significant principal components.} subspace, where \textbf{a single principal component captures almost all effective information\footnote{In PCA, it refers to variance captured by principal components.
-Larger eigenvalues indicate components explaining more variance and contributing more to data representation.}}.
-This aligns with early information-bottleneck studies of neural networks \cite{shwartzziv2017openingblackboxdeep,gunasekar2017implicit} that \textit{overfitting is largely due to the compression phase} and \textit{low-rank feature spaces hinder generalization by memorizing trivial patterns.}
+From a modern viewpoint, the scaling law \cite{kaplan2020scaling} suggests that on a smaller fixed dataset, performance ceases to improve as model parameters increase, leading to overfitting.
+To investigate this, we analyze the behavior of feature spaces with Principal Component Analysis (PCA) under full fine-tuning and freezing paradigms.
+As the network depth increases, the fully fine-tuned model initially captures diverse signals but quickly falls into a highly constrained and low-ranked\footnote{The ``rank" here means the number of significant principal components.} subspace, where a single principal component can capture almost all effective information\footnote{In PCA, it refers to variance captured by principal components.
+Larger eigenvalues indicate components explaining more variance and contributing more to data representation.}.
+This behavior aligns with early information-bottleneck studies of neural networks \cite{shwartzziv2017openingblackboxdeep,gunasekar2017implicit} that overfitting is largely due to the compression phase and low-ranked feature spaces hinder generalization by memorizing trivial patterns.

 One potential remedy to address the overfitting problem is freezing the parameters.
 As shown in Fig. \ref{fig:pca} (b), the frozen PVM rapidly expands the input feature space after the first layer, leading to a more expressive representation, but fails to capture task-specific discriminative information.
-Therefore, Parameter-Efficient Transfer Learning (PETL) introduces lightweight modules on top of frozen models, such as inserting adapters \cite{chen2022adaptformer,hu2021lora} or learnable prompts \cite{zhu2023visual,jia2022visual}, offering a favorable adaptation pathway.
+Therefore, Parameter-Efficient Transfer Learning (PETL) introduces lightweight modules on top of frozen models, such as inserting adapters \cite{chen2022adaptformer} or learnable prompts \cite{zhu2023visual,jia2022visual}, offering a favorable adaptation pathway.

+A recent work \cite{yuan2024unirgb} in the IR-VIS community introduced multi-scale and attention modules into the frozen backbone, which effectively reduce the computational overhead of IR-VIS tasks while achieving considerable performance.
+However, like most previous IR-VIS methods, it fails to account for the intrinsic heterogeneity between infrared and visible modalities fully.
+Hence, how to effectively and efficiently harness the infrared modality remains an open question and warrants further exploration.